Successful leaders suck at helping themselves

 Nearly every client I have struggles with follow-through for themselves in some way, shape, or form.
 When I work with my clients who have this tendency, we spend time on discovering what would be required to take the action.

-One method for this is to promise and prove.
+One method for this is to Promise and Prove.
 How does this work?

 There are two ways I see to best do this: